lucianonooijen/lucianonooijen/README.md

 **lucianonooijen/lucianonooijen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I am [Luciano Nooijen](https://lucianonooijen.com/), a passionate software and site reliability engineer from 🇳🇱 with a strong interest in Computer Science and Free and Open-Source Software.
+I am [Luciano Nooijen](https://lucianonooijen.com/), a software and site reliability engineer from 🇳🇱 living in 🇬🇷 with an interest in Computer Science and Free and Open-Source Software.
 I mostly work with Golang and Cloud-Native technologies. ☁️🚀

 ### Software engineering